 Total Fieldwork Hours Required: Based on the type of fieldwork hours accrued (see the A Comparison of Fieldwork Types table), you will need to complete either 2,000 Supervised Fieldwork hours or 1,500 Concentrated Supervised Fieldwork hours to meet the fieldwork requirement.
+All fieldwork hours must be related to specific client programming.
 If you are mixing fieldwork types, please see the Combining Fieldwork Types section.